ajv-validator/ajv/README.md

 Adds meta schema(s) that can be used to validate other schemas.
 That function should be used instead of `addSchema` because there may be instance options that would compile a meta schema incorrectly (at the moment it is `removeAdditional` option).

-There is no need to explicitly add draft 4 meta schema (http://json-schema.org/draft-04/schema and http://json-schema.org/schema) - it is added by default, unless option `meta` is set to `false`.
+There is no need to explicitly add draft 6 meta schema (http://json-schema.org/draft-06/schema and http://json-schema.org/schema) - it is added by default, unless option `meta` is set to `false`.
 You only need to use it if you have a changed meta-schema that you want to use to validate your schemas.
 See `validateSchema`.

-With option `v5: true` [meta-schema that includes v5 keywords](https://raw.githubusercontent.com/epoberezkin/ajv/master/lib/refs/json-schema-v5.json) also added.

 ##### <a name="api-validateschema"></a>.validateSchema(Object schema) -&gt; Boolean